'True inspiration': Young Emiratis react after AlNeyadi appointed Minister of Youth

 Sultan AlNeyadi, 42, was born in Al Ain.
 He received his Bachelor of Science in Engineering at the University of Brighton in the UK and then pursued his master's and PhD in IT at Griffith University in Australia.
 His extensive science and tech experience will bring new horizons to youth empowerment in the UAE.

 The UAE maintains its commitment and dedication towards youth empowerment.
-With this new appointment, there is no doubt that the UAE will hold its place and possibly develop new momentum in other fields with youth.
+And there is no doubt, with AlNeyadi's technical and scientific background, the UAE will hold its place and possibly develop new momentum in other fields with youth.

 ALSO READ: